CODE OF ETHICS POLICY

 A. All directors, officers and employees of the Company shall not have, directly or indirectly, any financial or other interest in any entity which is a supplier or customer of the Company.
 The foregoing shall not prohibit the ownership of not more than one percent (1%) of the stock of any supplier or customer which is listed upon a national stock exchange or actively traded in the over‑the‑counter market.

-B. Officers and employees shall not be employed by another entity, participate in self‑employment, or serve another entity in any manner where such activity affects the employee’s work efficiency or interferes with the employee’s ability to act in the best interests of the Company.
+B. Officers and employees shall not be employed by another entity, participate in self‑employment, or serve another entity in any manner where such activity will require an excessive amount of time or materially interferes with the employee’s ability to perform his job function on behalf of the Company.
 Officers and employees whose job functions involve coordination with commercial institutions shall not conduct similar business with such institutions for such officer’s or employee’s own personal affairs or business.

-C. All officers and employees shall be required to complete a form disclosing all known conflicts of interest, or questions regarding such, to the Seaboard Corporation Director of Human Resources for review and acceptance by the Company.
-The Company may require a person with a conflict of interest to dispense of such conflict of interest.
-The failure of any person to complete such form disclosing all conflicts of interests, to disclose all known conflicts of interest or to dispense with a conflict of interest, when requested by the Company, may result in discipline by the Company, including termination of employment.
+C. All officers and employees shall be required to complete a form disclosing all known conflicts of interest and all board of director or officer positions held with trade associations or for-profit organizations.
+The Company may require a person with a conflict of interest to dispense with such activities or positions.
+The failure of any person to complete such form disclosing all known conflicts of interest or the failure to dispense with conflicts of interest, when requested by the Company, may result in discipline by the Company, including termination of employment.

 2. Personal Gain: